2019 Maserati GranTurismo Convertible Prices, Reviews, and Pictures | Edmunds

 2019 Maserati GranTurismo Convertible Overview

-The 2019 Maserati GranTurismo Convertible is offered in the following styles: Sport 2dr Convertible (4.7L 8cyl 6A), and MC 2dr Convertible (4.7L 8cyl 6A).
+The 2019 Maserati GranTurismo Convertible is offered in the following submodels: GranTurismo Convertible.
+Available styles include Sport 2dr Convertible (4.7L 8cyl 6A), and MC 2dr Convertible (4.7L 8cyl 6A).

 What do people think of the 2019 Maserati GranTurismo Convertible?